Fell On Black Days

 "Whatsoever I've feared has come to life"

---Fell On Black Days, Chris Cornell, Soundgarden, 1994
+- Fell On Black Days, Chris Cornell, Soundgarden, 1994

 Just when it seemed like everything was fine, the world has suddenly fallen on black days.
 For investment markets, the sudden rise of political uncertainty both in the United States and abroad has sent stocks that were joyous just days ago suddenly feeling down.
 Now that things have suddenly changed, what should we reasonably expect next?